-Immerse yourself in all things wine country at Vintners Inn in Santa Rosa.
+Immerse yourself in all things wine country at Vintners Resort in Santa Rosa.
 Surrounded by 92 acres of lush vineyards, this intimate, elegant retreat offers deluxe guest rooms and suites, a state-of-the-art full-service day spa, and delicious dining at onsite restaurants, John Ash & Co. and River Vine Café.

 Stately antique furniture, elegant décor, and feather-soft linens set the tone at Madrona Manor Wine Country Inn & Restaurant, a beautiful 1881 Victorian mansion surrounded by eight acres of wooded and landscaped grounds.
 Enjoy a candlelight dinner in the onsite restaurant, which earned a Michelin Star every year for the past decade for the farm-fresh and seasonal menus crafted by chef Jesse Mallgren.

 Owned and operated by two generations of the Christensen family, the serene and beautiful Geyserville Inn blends all the comforts of a modern hotel with the charm and service of a small country inn.
 Located in a vineyard and offering beautiful mountain views, this local inn makes a perfect headquarters for the quintessential wine country getaway.